-If you are victimized and overwhelmed by a fraud, we encourage you to contact Amanda Nell via phone (573-882-0878) or email email@example.com in the MU Career Center as soon as possible.
-You are not the only student who has been victimized and we will provide assistance to guide you through the process of filing a report and further investigation.
+If you are victimized and overwhelmed by a fraud, we encourage you to contact Amanda Nell with the MU Career Center via phone (573-882-0878) or email email@example.com as soon as possible.
+You are not the only student who has fallen prey and we will provide assistance to guide you through the process of filing a report and further investigation.
 Don’t let your embarrassment prevent you from getting help!

-Students may also contact Student Legal Counsel to learn learn how to resolve any legal conflicts and consult on criminal matters.
-There is a small fee for this service.
+Students should also contact Student Accountability & Support to learn learn how to resolve any legal conflicts and consult on financial matters.

 While MU Career Services reviews each company profile and job posting on HireMizzouTigers.com, it makes no endorsements, representatations, or guarantees about the positions listed on the website and is not responsible for safety, wages, working conditions, other aspects of employment, or for whether the students/alumni have the requisite training and work experience to qualify for a position.